rohanpradev/jobber-shared/docs/jobber-shared.uppercase.md

 ## upperCase variable

- upperCase This function return a new string which is the uppercase version of the input string
+/\*\* Capitalizes the first letter of each word in the input string

 **Signature:**